Returning an EX8200 Chassis or Components

-After locating the serial number of the device or hardware component you want to return, open a Case with Juniper Networks Technical Assistance Center (JTAC) on the Web or by telephone.
+After locating the serial number of the device or hardware component you want to return, open a service request with Juniper Networks Technical Assistance Center (JTAC) on the Web or by telephone.

 Before you request an RMA number from JTAC, be prepared to provide the following information:

-Your existing case number, if you have one
+Your existing service request number, if you have one

 Serial number of the component